Continuing Professional Development

 Rebecca Winninger, research lawyer at Lam Family Law

-Maria Golarz, research lawyer, Lam Family Law and FLAO Board Member
+Maria Golarz, research lawyer, Lam Family Law and FLA Board Member

 Where: Online through ZOOM